fat-fuzzy/rocks/apps/doc/src/assets/usages/004+package-ui.md

 ### Usage

-1. Install the package as a `devDependency`:
+Install the package as a `devDependency` and then use the components as any Svelte component.

 ```shell
 pnpm i -D @fat-fuzzy/ui
 ```

-Use the components in your app as any Svelte component.
-This library has a [dedicated documentation page](/ui).
+This library has a dedicated documentation page here: [UI](/ui).